Crimea: Russia’s Lost Paradise

 These Crimean Cossacks engage in regular skirmishes with the Crimean Tatars, an ethnic Turkic group that resided in Crimea until their mass deportation by Stalin in 1944.
 The Tatars were not allowed to return to Crimea from exile until the beginning of the Perestroika in the mid 1980s.
 Their return, however, is still opposed by many Russians.

 Tourism in Crimea is almost as old as tourism itself.
-Warm, lovely, lush, with a voluptuously curved coast of sparkling cliffs, Crime was a jewel of the Russian Empire, the retreat of Romanov tsars, and the playground of the Soviet political elite.
+Warm, lovely, lush, with a voluptuously curved coast of sparkling cliffs, Crimea was a jewel of the Russian Empire, the retreat of Romanov tsars, and the playground of the Soviet political elite.
 Today, vacationers from Russian, Belarus, and Ukraine relax on its beaches and in its sanatoriums.
 As the tourism industry in Crimea is starting to look west, its strange side-by-side existence of old Soviet style sanatoriums and excessive western entertainment, creates a bizarre mix.